• Skip to primary navigation

 Instructions

-• Puree mango and milk together in a blender until smooth.
+• Puree mango, coconut milk, maple syrup, and sea salt together in a blender until smooth.

 • Pour into serving container and stir in chia seeds.
 Let sit 3 hours up to overnight in the refrigerator to set.